 This simple activity encourages your baby to move instead of staying in one position for a long time.

-The more mobile he becomes, the more chances he gets to exercise and strengthen his muscles.
+The more mobile they become, the more chances they get to exercise and strengthen their muscles.

-You can even sing together some fun nursery rhymes that involve finger movements such as Pat-A-Cake and Eensie Weensie Spider.
+You can even sing fun nursery rhymes that involve finger movements such as Pat-A-Cake and Eensie Weensie Spider.

-When you give your child a shape sorter, for example, he gets a chance to explore the different shapes and realize that only the right shape can fit inside each hole.
+When you give your child a shape sorter, for example, they get a chance to explore the different shapes and realize that only the right shape can fit inside each opening.

-Through trial and error, he will understand this concept and how the game works.
+Through trial and error, your baby will understand this concept and how the game works.

 It’s good to provide your child with toys that give plenty of opportunities for discovery.

-Not only will this feed her curiosity and sense of wonder, but you’re also giving her a chance to understand how things are different and similar through various patterns, shapes, and colors.
+Not only will this feed their curiosity and sense of wonder, but you’re also giving them a chance to understand how things are different and similar through various patterns, shapes, and colors.

 At 3 months, your baby will show some signs of social milestones including smiling spontaneously, babbling and cooing, and imitating facial expressions.

-He also learns to respond to affection and openly show happiness by squealing and smiling.
+They also learn to respond to affection and openly show happiness by squealing and smiling.

-Playtime gives babies a start at interacting with others whether it’s just you playing with her or other children her age.
+Playtime gives babies a start at interacting with others even if it’s just you or an older sibling/cousin playing with your child.

 Even if you notice your baby is merely observing the others playing, frequent exposure to being with others can promote social skill development.

-Even if at this point all your baby can do is to babble, playtime allows him to establish certain foundations for good communication skills.
+Even if at this point all your baby can do is to babble, playtime allows them to establish certain foundations for good communication skills.

 After all, communication may either be verbal or non verbal, and your little one will slowly develop both through active play.

-When you play with your child, he will let you know how he’s feeling through certain sounds, gestures, and facial expressions.
+When you play with your child, they will let you know how they’re feeling through certain sounds, gestures, and facial expressions.

-A wrinkle in his nose, mouth wide open, pouting lips, or a huge grin communicate exactly what he’s feeling.
+A wrinkle of the nose, mouth wide open, pouting lips, or a huge grin communicate exactly what they are feeling.

-Then, you may help your little one associate these feeling with words by saying certain words that match these expressions he makes with his face.
+Then, you may help your little one associate these feeling with words by saying certain words that match these expressions they make with his face.